Queensferry Crossing: Intelligent Transport System

 An "Intelligent transportation system" (ITS) was installed between Halbeath on the M90, and the M9, covering the whole scheme.
 The ITS is an active traffic management, enabling variable speed restrictions and lane closures to be displayed on overhead gantries.

 Archaeological finds

-During routine archaeological excavations by Headland Archaeology in advance of work on the new bridge archaeological deposits from the Mesolithic were found on both sides of the Forth.
+During routine archaeological excavations by Headland Archaeology in advance of work on the new bridge, archaeological deposits from the Mesolithic were found on both sides of the Forth.

-On the northern side two post built structures and their surrounding pits and were dated to the mid to late Mesolithic period.
+On the northern side two post-built structures and their surrounding pits were found, and dated to the mid to late Mesolithic period.

-On the south bank in a field at Echline the remnants of a sunken floor structure with in situ floor deposits was found.
+On the south bank in a field at Echline the remnants of a sunken floor structure with in situ floor deposits were found.
 The structure, based around an oval pit approximately 7 metres (23 ft) in length, contained the remains of a hearth, stone tools, and bone from a variety of animals.
-Radio-carbon analysis returned a date of c.8300, approximately 1000 years older than the northern site, making it the earliest known dwelling in Scotland.
+Radiocarbon analysis gave a date of c.8300, about 1000 years older than the northern site, making it the earliest known dwelling in Scotland.
 Additionally three isolated Neolithic pits and a Bronze Age pit group and pit alignment were identified.